mmctl/easycrypt-ext/README.md

 author of Cape, Tempel, and Corfu.
 One of the many features it provides is an enhanced Imenu with live preview of items and smoother navigation between categories.
 To make this work well in non-standard modes, a bit of extra setup is needed.
-The details are out of scope here, but the snippet below can be added to the `:config` block of your `use-package` declaration for `easycrypt-ext` to enable a sensible default configuration.
+The details are out of scope here, but the snippet below provides a ready-to-use setup: simply add it to the `:config` block of your `use-package` declaration for `easycrypt-ext`.

 ```emacs-lisp
 (with-eval-after-load 'consult-imenu